pyccel/poms/README.md

-# poms
+# POMS
 Parallel and Optimal Multigrid for BSplines.